himmAllRight/himmAllRight-source/content/post/creating-website-tests-docker-nodes.md

 ### Fixing root/sudo error

 When I first set the pipeline to use the fedora image, it kept failing.
 Specifically, the `sudo dnf` steps would fail because the `sudo` command didn't exist in the container.
-If I removed `sudo` from the command...
-I didn't have permissions to run `dnf` inside the container ಠ_ಠ (even though the user is `root`).
+If I removed `sudo` from the command...  it still failed because I didn't have permissions to run `dnf` inside the container ಠ_ಠ (yes, the user was `root`).

-After some research, I learned that it wasn't passing the root permissions to the container, and I could "solve" this issue by providing the the `-u` flag with `0:0` as an arg to the docker agent:
+After some research, I learned that it wasn't passing the root permissions to the container, and I could "solve" this issue by providing the `-u` flag with `0:0` as an arg to the docker agent:

 ```groovy
 pipeline {